A Guide to the Best Things to Do in Manly

 Manly ocean beach

-A short walk around the southern headland brings you to the sheltered and beautiful Shelly Beach.
+A short walk around the southern headland brings you to the sheltered Shelly Beach.
+I recommend Shelly Beach for a quieter experience.
+It’s great for snorkeling and has a lovely view at sunset.

 Shelly Beach is one of only two west-facing beaches on the east coast

-There are also the harbour beaches you will see when you arrive at the wharf.
+When you arrive at the wharf, you will see the harbour beaches.
 A short walk to the west past the art gallery will take you to Fairlight and on to the secluded harbour beaches along the Manly to Spit walk.

 Head to the end of East Manly Cove Beach to make your way to little Manly Beach and Collins Beach.
 These are both great options for anyone wanting a bit of seclusion midweek, although they get popular on summer weekends.